synw/django-mqueue-livefeed/README.md

 Usage
 -----

-Once installed Django Mqueue will be able to deliver the events to a private channel.
+Once the livefeed component installed Mqueue will deliver the events and logs to a feed reserved to the superuser.
 The default channel used is `$mqfeed`: if you wish to change this use the setting `MQL_CHANNEL="$myprivatechannel"`.

 All the registered models events as well as the log events (if the mqueue log handler is used) will be broadcasted to the feed.
 To change this: in settings.py: